-9 Surprising Items Customs Will Confiscate at the Airport
+9 Surprising Items TSA Will Confiscate at the Airport

 If you're flying locally or internationally this holiday season, it's worth taking a moment to check airport carry-on luggage restrictions to find out what you can and can't pack.
 Real Simple points out that beyond the basics (lighters, weapons, liquids over 3.4 ounces), there are a ton of lesser-known goods that will be confiscated by customs at the airport.
 It's also worth noting that any wrapped gifts will likely be scrutinized, as officers need to view the item inside before approving it.
 Leave these nine items at home:

 4. Jams and spreads with a gel-like consistency

 6. Half-used sunscreen, toothpaste, or other liquids in a container that exceeds 3.4 ounces (even if the liquid inside are below the limit)

 Have you had a surprising item confiscated by customs?
 Let us know what we should add to the list in the comments below.